mohae/cjsn/README.md

 For now, that is all Ersatzjson does.

 ## Comments
 [Nocomment](https://github.com/mohae/nocomment) is used to elide comments from the JSON.
-The remaining bytes are then unmarshaled into the passed interface{} by `encoding/json`.
+Once the comments have been elided, the resulting bytes are consistent with JSON as defined in RFC 4627 and are unmarshaled into the passed interface{} by `encoding/json`.

 Ersatzjson supports both block comments and line comments.